kristiandupont/schemalint/README.md

 ## Rules

 Schemalint includes a number of built-in rules, which you can read about [here](/src/rules).
-However, writing rules is easy and you will probably see the real value by doing so.
+However, writing custom rules is easy and you will probably see the real value by doing so.
 The [example](/example) folder shows how to write these.

 ## Sponsors